 Who are the industry influencers?
 Forbes wrote this nifty equation to help us figure it out:

-Inc. says, “Influencers not only amplify your brand reach on social, they add an element of authenticity to your brand.”
+Inc., says, “Influencers not only amplify your brand reach on social, they add an element of authenticity to your brand.”
+Businesses are starting to use influencer marketing more effectively by including influencers in the content creation process and finding ways to use their story to connect with the brand.

 Imagine hearing about a great new product from the company trying to sell it to you.
-Now, imagine hearing about the same product from one of the food bloggers you follow on Instagram.
-See (feel) the difference?
-The later is more appealing for several reasons: 1) If the food blogger likes the product, you probably will too, 2) You already have an established relationship with the food blogger, and 3) You can learn more about the product from the food blogger without lifting a finger.
+Now, imagine hearing about the same product from one of the bloggers you follow on Instagram.
+See (and feel) the difference?
+The latter is more appealing for several reasons: 1) If the blogger likes the product, you probably will too, 2) You already have an established relationship with the blogger, and 3) You can learn more about the product from the blogger without lifting a finger.

 Social Media Marketing

 Social media is one the most important distribution channels you have at your disposal, and unlike email marketing and advertising, it’s totally free.
-So how do we maximize our content efforts in 2016 on social media?
+Almost all marketers–95%–say that social media is their most often-used platform for content.
+So, how do we maximize our content efforts in 2020 on social media?

 First, let’s take a look at how your social sharing capabilities are working on mobile.
-According to RazorSocial, as much as 28 percent of the traffic to your website is from mobile devices.
-This means your website’s sharing icons should be prominently displayed on mobile.
-RazorSocial recommends plugins like Digg Digg and Flare to optimize your social sharing.
+According to Zoominfo, the most web traffic–70% of it–is generated on mobile devices.
+This means your website’s sharing icons need to be prominently displayed on mobile.
+Plugins like Digg Digg and Flare can help optimize your social sharing.

 Are social media icons part of your email branding?
 They should be!
 It’s a good idea to keep the icons in the same place in every email.
 Test them often to make sure they work.

 Also, Click to Tweet is a fast and easy way to encourage content shares on Twitter.
-Pull a great quote from your content and embed the application in your post or email.
-Readers just click on the text, and it populates a Tweet automatically.
-Ryan Hanley reports that he increased his shares on Twitter by over 30 percent by including Click to Tweet in his content.
+All you have to do is pull a great quote from your content and embed the application in your post or email.
+Then, readers just click on the text, and it populates a Tweet automatically.
+Ryan Hanley reports that he increased his retweets on Twitter by over 30% by including Click to Tweet in his content.

-And Mark Schaffer leaves us with a good reminder to always shorten URLs if they become too cumbersome in Tweets or posts.
+And Mark Schaffer reminds us to always shorten URLs if they become too cumbersome in Tweets or posts.

 SEO for Content Marketing